 During the spring of 2004, tribal leaders, local officials, and JSU archaeologists visited the Snake Effigy.
 Native American representatives were in agreement as to the ceremonial and spiritual sacredness of the site.
 It was also agreed that the Snake Effigy needed immediate protection and that plans should be made to map and photograph the structure in the near future.”

 You even find it mentioned that “As the first explorers and subsequent settlers of the late 1500, 1600, and 1700s moved into the lands east of the Atlantic seaboard, they frequently encountered heaps of stones and stone walls.
 By the 1800 and 1900s, hundreds of these stone structures, which frequently would have required considerable labor to construct, were observed as far west as the Mississippi River.”
-And of course that “Typically, their construction was attributed to farmers or settlers who created stone piles and walls as they cleared their property for various economical pursuits (ethnically erasing Indigenous People from their homelands to appropriate a mythical pristine wilderness by creating that farmer/settler myth about stone structures and especially anything that might resemble a fence or walls – and “far wester” than the Mississippi as well too).
+And of course that “Typically, their construction was attributed to farmers or settlers who created stone piles and walls as they cleared their property for various economical pursuits (to which I would add: ethnically erasing Indigenous People from their homelands to appropriate a mythical pristine wilderness by creating that farmer/settler myth about stone structures and especially anything that might resemble a fence or walls – and “far wester” than the Mississippi as well too).

 There is a whole lot of information by Dr. Harry Holstein in that report and I admire his efforts.
 I’d invite him over for dinner so I could show him a local CT Serpent Effigy or three – actually a whole lot more.